Kathleen Malico, BSDH, RDH, President of LIDHA

 Kathy earned her Associate of Science and Bachelor of Science, Dental Hygiene degrees from Farmingdale State College.
 Kathleen worked in private practice for over 30 years and currently works full time for LIBERTY Dental Plan as the Dental Wellness Coordinator, providing dental education and dental screenings in schools throughout New York City.
 Prior to being elected as President, Kathy was LIDHA’s VP Membership, Delegate to the NY Dental Hygienists’ Association (NYDHA) and Alternate Director to NYDHA.
 She has also held positions with NYDHA as VP Governmental Affairs and Public Policy, NYDHA Alternate Delegate and NYDHA Delegate to ADHA.
 Kathy lives in Suffolk County with her husband and three daughters.

-Margarita Rivera, MSDH, Director to NYDHA, Maggie earned her Associates degree in applied science/dental hygiene from New York City College of Technology, a Bachelor’s degree in dental hygiene from Farmingdale State College and a Master’s degree in dental hygiene education from the University of Bridgeport.
-She works as an adjunct professor at Fones School of Dental Hygiene-University of Bridgeport and New York City College of Technology/Department of Dental Hygiene.
-Prior to teaching, Maggie worked as a clinician in private practice for 21 years.
-Currently, she serves as the president of the National Dental Hygiene Honor Society at Farmingdale State College and is a member of the American Dental Educators Association.
+Maggie earned her Associates degree in applied science/dental hygiene from New York City College of Technology, a Bachelor’s degree in dental hygiene from Farmingdale State College and a Master’s degree in dental hygiene education from the University of Bridgeport.
+She earned her doctoral degree in educational leadership at the University of New England.
+Maggie is an Assistant Professor at Farmingdale State College.
+Prior to teaching, Maggie worked as a clinician in private practice for 25 years.
+She is a member of the National Dental Hygiene Honor Society at Farmingdale State College, a member of the American Dental Educators Association, and an OPEN SUNY fellow with the online teaching community.
+Maggie previously served as LIDHA’s VP of Membership, Director to NYDHA, and currently serves as a NYDHA delegate to ADHA.
 As a health care provider and educator, her interests are rooted in public service, education, and the advancement of the dental hygiene profession.
-Maggie lives in Wantagh with her husband Frank and three children.

-Rosalie Forrester, RDH, BS, Editor – Rosalie has been a full-time clinical dental hygienist in private practice for over 17 years.
+Rosalie has been a full-time clinical dental hygienist in private practice for 19 years.
 She earned her Associate of Science and Bachelor of Science degrees in dental hygiene from Farmingdale State College.
-With aspirations of becoming an educator outside of clinical practice, she is currently pursuing her Master of Science at the University at Albany.
-Rosalie has been active in her community’s local events in support of her profession and looks forward to becoming more involved by serving on the board as LIDHA’s Editor.
+With aspirations of becoming an educator outside of clinical practice, she went on to earn her Master of Science at the University at Albany and is currently pursuing a doctoral degree in educational leadership at the University of New England.
+Rosalie is currently a clinical adjunct instructor at Farmingdale State College.
+She remains active in her community’s local events in support of her profession and looks forward to becoming more involved by serving on the board as LIDHA’s Editor.